Service Level Agreements Explained: How to Write One

 5. Review the service level agreement

-Scheduling SLA appointments used to be a challenging task, involving multiple calendars and spreadsheets but nowadays there are planned preventive maintenance software that can help fast-forward the task.
+Scheduling SLA appointments used to be a challenging task, involving multiple calendars and spreadsheets, but nowadays, there are planned preventive maintenance software that can help fast-forward the task.

 • Customization.
 Admins might want to use SLA features outside of contracts or even add additional criteria to appointments.
 It’s important to be able to set notifications according to necessity rather than being limited by the software.